PeterV989/fibaro/quickApp/Nest/README.md

 Support for multiples devices with camera, such as Nest Hub Max, Nest DoorBell.

-*Features*: detect of motion person
+*Features*: motion detection of people

-*Account permissions requirement*: know when an event occurs (included motion)
+*Account permissions requirement*: know when an event occurs (including motion)

 ## Nest DoorBell